NEW INFO: Aldermen reportedly rescind resignation threats

 ORIGINAL STORY: It was a long and eventful Wednesday for the leadership of the small town of Bismarck.

-By the early morning hours today, six police officers had turned in their badges, two aldermen had threatened resigned and the mayor was in the hospital as the result of an apparent stroke.
+By the early morning hours today, six police officers had turned in their badges, two aldermen had threatened resignations and the mayor was in the hospital as the result of an apparent stroke.

 Earlier in the day Mayor Seth Radford suffered what is believed to have been a stroke.
 He remained hospitalized this morning with more tests being to be administered.
 Due to Radford's absence, the meeting was chaired by Alderman Carol Baker.